wezzco/yehhpay-m1/README.md

 __API Documentation__

-This extension used Yehhpay's Merchant API.
+This extension uses Yehhpay's Merchant API.
 Documentation of the API can be found on https://api.yehhpay.nl/documentation/merchant/api

 # Installation